rdz-oss/BattyBirdNET-Pi/README.md

 * Scans ultrasound with 256kHz sampling rate continuously 24/7
 * Automated bat ID using the companion https://github.com/rdz-oss/BattyBirdNET-Analyzer.
 * Inherits many great things from BirdNET-Pi
-* Right now only enabled for European bat species
+* Enabled for European and North American species
-* US species will be added soon

 ### Location and setup hints
 1. Find a place with low noise from crickets, machinery (cars), or electrical appliances and outlets.
 They